1-877-929-7245

 • Breakfast

-Day 6 - A tour of Beautiful Quedlinburg and a trip on the Selke Valley Railway
+Day 6 - A tour of Quedlinburg and the Selke Valley Railway

-Our excursion today is to the beautifully preserved town of Quedlinburg.
-Here, we take a guided walking tour, after which, you're free to explore at our own pace.
-Discover the cobbled streets, passing a fine collection of medieval, timber-framed buildings and Romanesque architecture in the Old Town, which has UNESCO World Heritage status.
-Considered to be one of the best-preserved medieval and Renaissance towns in Europe, it offers a wealth of history and culture, whilst also having a modern flair and fabulous examples of Art Nouveau architecture.
+Our excursion today is to the preserved town of Quedlinburg.
+Here, we take a guided walking tour, after which, you are free to explore at your own pace.
+Discover the cobbled streets, passing a collection of medieval, timber-framed buildings and Romanesque architecture in the Old Town, which has UNESCO World Heritage status.

 Includes